sbu-416-24sp/orcanet-go/peer/README.md

 # Peer Node

-## Basic Functionality

-* Retrieving
-    1) Find addresses corresponding with a specific file hash inside the DHT
-    2) Connect through HTTP with the cheapest option
-    3) Recieve chunks from the HTTP server
-        1) If the file is small (< 4KB), the entire transaction is done in one go
-        2) Otherwise, files are sent in chunks
-            1) A signed transaction must be sent to the sender
-    4) Close connection
-    5) Add file to imported folder inside files directory

-* Storing
-    1) Hash the file content that you are trying to store
-    2) Send a request to store the file in to the DHT
-    3) Make sure file is inside the stored folder inside files directory
-    4) Accept/Decline any requests for said file, or set the default behavior
-    5) Send all microtransactions to blockchain once everything is done

-## Assumptions

-1) Each consumer/producer has their own IP address

-2) Producer sets up local HTTP server

-3) Consumer can fetch document from producer's local HTTP server

 ## Installation

+* Make sure golang is installed: The version used for this project is 1.21.4
-* Information about installig proto buffer compiler is found [HERE](https://grpc.io/docs/protoc-installation/)
+* Information about installing proto buffer compiler is found [HERE](https://grpc.io/docs/protoc-installation/)

 The basic steps are: